arc-archive/api-request-editor/README.md

 -   method `String`  HTTP method name.
 Can be empty.
 -   headers `String` HTTP headers string.
 Can be empty.
 -   payload `String|File|FormData` Message body.
 Can be undefined.
--   auth `Object` Optional, authorization settings from the auth panel.
+-   auth `Array<Object>` Optional, authorization settings from the auth panel.
 -   authType `String` Name of the authorization methods.
 One of `advanced-rest-client/auth-methods`.
 -   id `String` Generated UUID for the request.
 Each call of the `execute()` function regenerates the `id`.